 Outdoor flies are especially drawn to livestock.
 If you have chickens, you probably have them buzzing around the chicken coop at this very moment.

 We did too, and now three years later, we’re practically fly free!

-Lucky for you, we’re here to share our tips and tricks that finally got rid of the flies for good.
+Lucky for you, we’re here to share our tips and tricks that finally were able to get rid of flies for good.

 During our first summer with backyard chickens we endured the epic fly battle.
 They were absolutely everywhere, and it seemed there was no stopping them.

 We tried every simple tactic we could find on the internet.

 - Vanilla scented air freshener hung around the coop?
 Check.

 - Plastic baggies filled with water and a penny?
 Check.

 - Homemade fly repellant with various scents and herbs?
 Check.

 - Dinky little Fly ribbons hanging from the ceiling?
 Check.